 In all fairness I was supposed to call Adisa but I caught the flu, shit has had me out of business until today.
 Yo Adisa I’m gonna call home boy.

-guy I say, ok, it’s a sub genre just like Grunge and all those other styles are to Rock.
+Anyway after some of the usual back and forth with this guy I say, ok, it’s a sub genre just like Grunge and all those other styles are to Rock.
 But never the less it is Hip-Hop as are Snap, Bounce, Krunk and Chopped and Screwed.
 It ain’t the hip-hop I grew up on, but it is hip-hop.
 One day in a couple of years from now all of those sub genres will give way for a new style of hip- hop.
 Speaking of which what happened to ‘Miami Bass’ is that still being done?